 - 1. In addition to verifying reported income, the agency representative may have occasion to explore the possibilities of unreported income. - a.
-When the applicant states that they have no earnings or other income, and the applicant is employable, or it appears they may be eligible for other benefits such as Social Security, unemployment insurance, or assistance payments, it is necessary to verify that they are not receiving income from such sources. - b.
+When the applicant states that s/he has no earnings or other income, and the applicant is employable, or it appears s/he may be eligible for other benefits such as Social Security, unemployment insurance, or assistance payments, it is necessary to verify that s/he is not receiving income from such sources. - b.
 Additional situations in which the possibility of unreported income are investigated are difficulty in finding the head of the household at home, seasonal employment in the area which is at its peak, shelter costs higher than reported income, or similar questionable situations.